 - Reach out to the recruiter or hiring manager.
 Send an email letting them know you applied and attach your resume.

-Licensing requirements for work-from-home nursing jobs
+Licensing requirements for remote nursing jobs

 Most job descriptions will specify state licensing requirements.
 Some jobs require a compact license or specific state license, and others require a nursing license from any state.
 The licensing requirement is also dependent on the company.
 Advanced practice nurses have stricter license requirements, which may include one or several state licenses.
 Whether a supervising physician is required will depend on each state’s requirements.